-Ruth Halkon is a research officer at the Police Foundation.
+Ruth Halkon is a researcher at the Police Foundation.
 She joins the Foundation from the Metropolitan Police where she served for three years as a police constable in Haringey in North London.
 As a Dedicated Ward Officer she used evidence-based policing to tackle homelessness, drug dealing and antisocial behaviour in a challenging ward.
 She subsequently worked as a staff officer to the Safeguarding lead for North Area before moving to the missing persons unit.

 Prior to joining the police she worked as a journalist for local, regional and national newspapers and news agencies, where she developed a special interest in criminal justice and policing.
 In 2017 she was seconded to the Police Foundation where she contributed to The future of neighbourhood policing report.
 She has a BA in English Literature from the University of Cambridge and an MA in Newspaper Journalism from City University.

 It was as a young neighbourhood officer, newly arrived on my ward and faced with seemingly intractable antisocial behaviour and drug dealing, that I first came across evidence-based policing.
 Frustrated...

 We use Matomo Analytics to help us analyse how this website is used.
 The information we collect is anonymous but you can opt-out.
 Cookie settingsAccept

 If you wish to opt out, select the green toggle switch below and set it to 'Disabled'.
 Close the box 'X', then click the 'Accept' button to dismiss the cookie bar.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.